opensearch-project/OpenSearch/sandbox/libs/authn/docs/IDENTITY_TESTING.md

 logger.org.opensearch.identity: debug
 ```

-To start opensearch with the extensions feature flag enabled you can add:
+To start OpenSearch with the extensions feature flag enabled you can add:

 ```
 opensearch.experimental.feature.extensions.enabled: true